 Race — company-wide

 In six months, we increased the representation of Black people at Help Scout by 2%; however, we saw Latinx representation decrease by 3%.
 Now that we have several years of data to review, we certainly made progress from 2017 when there were zero Black people and 5% Latinx.
-We’d like to at least reach numbers that are representative of the racial makeup of the American workforce at 13% Black and 17% Hispanic, so we still have work to do.
+We’d like to at least reach numbers that are represenative of the racial makeup of the American workforce at 13% black and 17% Hispanic, so we still have work to do.

 Help Scout continues to have about 20% of the team identifying as part of the LGBQ community — we’re proud of that.